Baushkiner/total-perspective-vortex/README.md

 ### Best model
 Selecting the best model of 6 pipelines, train it and predict.
 ### Implement PCA
+Implementing the function PCA yourself and comparing it to sklearn.PCA based on graphs.
 # Usefull links
 1) https://physionet.org/content/eegmmidb/1.0.0/ - General information about the dataset
 2) https://labeling.ucsd.edu/tutorial/labels - Tutorial: EEG Independent Component Labeling.
 This detailed guide is useful for detecting artifacts in EEG data.